BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryProjectionImage.md

 ## Description

+Image projection is a very common task in image analysis to reduce the dimension of an image.
+A base filter is provided with some specialized filters which implement different projection methods.

 This class was contributed to the Insight Journal by Gaetan Lehmann.
 The original paper can be found at https://www.insight-journal.org/browse/publication/71

 ### Author